JoannaKang/JoannaKang/README.md

 - 😎 I'm keen on data visualization with cool graphs
 - 💬 Ask me about Digital marketing & Performance marketing
 - 💌 How to reach me: jfrences11@gmail.com
+- 📄 Read about me (in Korean): https://brunch.co.kr/@jfrences
 - 💁🏻‍♀️ Fun fact: I have several names, Sooyeon (Official name in passport) || Sooeon (Actual name) || Joanna (Christian given name), Choose whatever you fancy!

 ## I'm always learning but here are a few technologies I have worked with recently